ambitus/pyIPCS/README.md

   - *Between calls of `pyipcs.IpcsSession.open()` and `pyipcs.IpcsSession.close()`*
 <br>

-- pyIPCS Logging is managed by the PyIPCSLogger object, which is stored in the attribute `pyipcs.IpcsSession.logger`
+- pyIPCS Logging is managed by the IpcsLogger object, which is stored in the attribute `pyipcs.IpcsSession.logger`
 <br>

 - __*All pyIPCS log records are outputted in JSON format*__